Many theories and hypothesis arise about where first mammals came from.

 - Size and weight match.

 To hypothesize that a flying frog could at some point be able to "just fly" is not hard to believe and there are adaptive advantages in passing more and more time flying.
 It could be that at some point this flying frog could pass most of the time flying.
-This will trigger many fast evolutionary steps.
-Its lungs will change fast to allow to breath more oxygen from the air and pass more time flying.
-At some point being able to carry foetus inside will allow that flying amphibian to traverse many distances in search of food or just escape from predators with easy.
-Flying would favor warm-blooded to support sudden changes in temperature due to the wing.
-(Curiously the other warm-blooded species in animal kingdom apart from mammals are birds who also fly).
+This would trigger many fast evolutionary steps.
+It will first allow that flying amphibian to traverse many distances in search of food or just escape from predators with easy favoring their flying skills.
+Its lungs will grow fast to allow to breath more oxygen from the air and pass more time flying.
+Greater capacity to absorve great quantities of oxygen from air will quickly favor warm-blooded metabolism (Curiously the other warm-blooded species in animal kingdom apart from mammals are birds who also fly).
+With wam-blooded metabolism, carrying the foetus inside protected will provide another adaptive adavantage.

 If a theory is to be taken seriously it must also have some predictive power.
 Let's examine what this theory can predict: